Youth Organizer Summit

 WHAT DOES IT MEAN TO BE A YOUTH ORGANIZER?

 Youth Organizers (YOs) commit to working on a collaborative statewide campaign throughout the school year.
-Every two years youth organizers decide on what campaign to run, and this summer the teens will get to decide the next issue to get behind.
+Every two years youth organizers decide on what campaign to run.
 Throughout the school year you will attend regular conference calls, participate in skill trainings, and lead campaign actions in your community!
 YOs are the main point of contact for AYEA’s statewide campaign in their community.
 Read more below:

 Attend the Youth Organizer Summit